About E.O. Wilson Biodiversity Foundation:

 - Strategic and operational support for program partners leading GBC field research and taxonomy initiatives, and

-- Creation and administration of the Half-Earth Biodiversity Chairs and Scholars program
+- Creation and administration of the Half-Earth Biodiversity Fellows and Scholars program

 - In collaboration with the Engagement Team, creating and curating maps, white papers, literature, policy papers, video and best practices to populate an online Knowledge Platform.